Named UPRR Locomotives, 1864-1867

 A newspaper item dated September 22, 1865 showed that there were four locomotives being used by Union Pacific, along with "30 platform cars, 4 or 5 box freight cars, several passenger cars,..."
 (The Illustrated History of Nebraska, 1906, page 107, Google Books)

-- Hoxie Sale -- A separate page for locomotives sold to contractor H. M. Hoxie in December 1964, and "recovered" by UP in 1867
+Hoxie Sale -- Information about the locomotives sold to contractor H. M. Hoxie in December 1964, and "recovered" by UP in 1867

 (All locomotives were 4-4-0 wheel arrangement, except "Bellevue" UPRR 12, which was a 2-6-0.)